Who we are

 After reading through approved mammals, a chinchilla was decided on, and we wound up doing a lot of pre-reading, then a lot of learning from the Maine Chinchilla Shelter after we applied to adopt.
 The day we went to the shelter, we wound up adopting Muffin and Donut, and things snowballed from there.

-I am now Cygnus Chinchilla, and the secondary location for the Maine Chinchilla, plus their biologist, adoption coordinator, and I provide educational outreach plus chinchilla owner education.
+I am now Cygnus Chinchilla, and the Maine Chinchilla Shelter, where I am the adoption coordinator, I provide educational outreach plus chinchilla owner education.
 Additionally, I am a National At-Large Board Member for Empress Chinchilla (ECBC), President of the Southeast Atlantic Branch of ECBC, a member of the Mutation Chinchilla Breeders Association (though I have yet to show with them), and the Global Chinchilla Alliance.